 Usage

 How you’ll use the system will be an important determining factor when weighing solar generators vs. solar systems.
 Solar generators are typically reasonably portable, as you can stow them away and bring them out as needed.
-This means you can even bring your generator with you on the go, if desired, which makes it a great option if you are going to be needing solar power in multiple portable applications.
+This is similar to how most use a fuel-powered generator.
+Its a good option if you are going to be needing solar power in multiple portable applications or moving between locations frequently.
+These generators are usually not designed to be set up permanently, and operation is intermittent

 Solar systems, however, involve more permanent installations, even if the panels themselves may be portable.
 You’ll connect them to your home, RV, or boat’s electrical system at all times.
-And you won’t need to set things up again when you need the system’s power.
+And you won’t need to set things up again when you need the system’s power and are usually on all the time.
 The benefit here is that the system is always operating, even when on the move, and will provide more power overall per the same size panels.

 Battery Capacity